miguelverdasca/csZBar-1/README.md

 **This repository is looking for a maintainer!
-If you believe you are the right person, please [leave a comment](https://github.com/tjwoon/csZBar/issues/60)!**
+If you believe you are the right person, please contact me.

+## New update: Compatibility with the Camera Plugin

 # ZBar Barcode Scanner Plugin